johnwesleyquintero/giftmate-mobile/README.md

 For detailed documentation, please visit our [documentation site](https://giftmate-docs.example.com).

-## 📄 License
+## 📄 LICENSE.md

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is LICENSE.mdd under the MIT LICENSE.md - see the [LICENSE.md](LICENSE.md) file for details.

 ---
 _Last updated: ${new Date().toISOString().split('T')[0]}_